Shavano Park, Texas: Education

 Residents are zoned to schools in the Northside Independent School District.
 Blattman Elementary School serves all of Shavano Park.
 Blattman, which opened in 2003, was the first public school to be built in Shavano Park.
 The sole entrance and exit to the school is along Texas State Highway Loop 1604.
 Blattman was built as part of the 2001 bond.
 Prior to the opening of Blattman, Shavano Park was zoned to Locke Hill Elementary School in San Antonio.

 Hobby Middle School, Rawlinson Middle School and Tom C. Clark High School, both in San Antonio, serve Shavano Park's middle and high school populations.

 Transportation

 VIA Metropolitan Transit serves Shavano Park.
 The agency opened bus service to Shavano Park in August 2007, using route #97.

 Police department

 The Shavano Park Police Department employs 19 police officers.

 Fire department

-The Shavano Park Fire Department is fully paid staff (17), working a 24/48 schedule.
+The Shavano Park Fire Department is fully paid staff (17), working a 48/96 schedule (two consecutive days on duty with four consecutive days off schedule).
 Manpower includes one full-time Chief/Fire Marshal, one Administrator, ten firefighter/paramedics, and five firefighter/EMT personnel.
 Shavano Park Fire Department is equipped with two class A pumpers, two MICU level ambulances, one type-IV brush truck, two command vehicles and a mobile breathing air compressor.
-The City of Shavano Park currently rate with an ISO score of 2.
+The City of Shavano Park is currently rated with an ISO score of 2.